 When it comes to developing estimate costs for your budget, be realistic and factual.
 It is important to get input from all stakeholders.
 You want to get a well-researched and detailed value of the items in the budget.

 More importantly, build a contingency budget.
 There are things outside your control you would need to factor in.
 This includes environmental factors that could impact the pricing of supplies, labor, resources, financing, currency exchange rates, and so on.
 Depending on the fiscal and monetary policies of the government, inflation could occur during the execution of your project.
+If you think that you won’t be able to afford any increases to your budget then look at sites like https://usave.co.uk/energy/business-energy/ to see if there is any way you can save money you can then put into your budget.
 Sign pre-contracts and ensure vendors deliver on their promises.

 Working closely with stakeholders–most importantly suppliers would enable you to set a realistic budget, even with unforeseen circumstances that might impact costs.
 Don’t allow yourself to be caught off-guard in the middle of a project.